achristie/save2db/readme.md

 - Get an Access Token
 - Get a list of MDC (Market Data Category) the User has access to
-- For each MDC retrieve pricing data - using the `MAX(modified_date)` from DB as the starting point
+- For each MDC retrieve pricing data since time `t`
+- (not shown) `t` should slide so that you're updating `t` every invocation based on the time of your previous invocation
 - Page through results (if necessary)
 - Store results in database
 - (not shown) Execute the function in a CRON job.
 Sliding the modified date forward